mcac0006/sift-java/README.md

 Java library which help integrate your Java application to Sift Science (http://www.siftscience.com) quicker and easier.

-This library has been made using Apache HttpClient (http://hc.apache.org) and Jackson JSON Processor (http://jackson.codehaus.org).
+This library has been made using Jersey (https://jersey.java.net) for the transport layer and Jackson JSON Processor (http://jackson.codehaus.org) as (de)serializer.

 1. Installation (using Maven)
 -----------------------------